Geothermal Energy

 - Overview

-Geothermal energy, that is, heat from the earth, can be obtained from a variety of sources: hot water or steam reservoirs deep in the earth obtained through drilling; geothermal reservoirs are located near the earth's surface, and shallow ground near the earth's Relatively constant temperature of 50°-60°F. The diversity of geothermal resources allows them to be utilized on both large and small scales.
+Geothermal energy, heat from the earth, can be obtained from a variety of sources: hot water or steam reservoirs deep in the earth obtained through drilling; geothermal reservoirs are located near the earth's surface, and shallow ground near the earth's Relatively constant temperature of 50°-60°F. The diversity of geothermal resources allows them to be utilized on both large and small scales.

 Utilities can use the hot water and steam from the reservoir to drive generators and generate electricity for their customers.
 Other applications use geothermally generated heat directly for various purposes in buildings, roads, agriculture and factories.
 Still others use heat directly from the ground to heat and cool homes and other buildings.